Olly111/digio-technical-go/README.md

 - The data can contain erroneous logs
 - Each log is on a separate line
+- If the IP address or URL is invalid for any particular log, we don't want it's data recorded as it would not be a valid log and contains erroneous data
 - Olly is challenging himself as to how quickly he can make the program run ⚡️😂

 ---